Transfer Requirements

 Transcripts: Final official transcripts must be submitted prior to enrollment to verify that all required coursework has been completed successfully.
 CSU campuses will either delay admission or not permit registration or attendance until receipt of final transcripts.

 Transfers: Request that official transcripts be sent directly from all colleges or universities previously attended even if no coursework was completed.
-Transcripts must be received in sealed envelopes from each institution attended.
 You should keep personal copies of all transcripts and test scores to complete the admission application and for academic advising sessions.

 University of California